From Production Envelopes to Executable Schedules: Sound Constructive Refinement for High-Mix Manufacturing: Proposed Method

 Similarly, for each product, machine, and day, the aggregated assigned quantities must not exceed the planned production:

 Machine capacity feasibility is enforced at the scheduling layer using the same effective capacities $C^{\text{eff}}_{m,d}$ employed by the planning layer.
 Let $f(o)$ denote the product associated with order $o$.
-The total processing time assigned to machine $m$ on day $d$ satisfies \eqref{eq:sched-capacity}, which guarantees that the scheduled workload remains executable given mold changeover losses.
+The total processing time assigned to machine $m$ on day $d$ satisfies Eq.~\eqref{eq:sched-capacity}, which guarantees that the scheduled workload remains executable given mold changeover losses.

-Because each machine uses exactly one mold per day as determined by $x^{*}_{m,k,d}$, scheduling must respect product–mold compatibility.
-Every nonzero assignment satisfies \eqref{eq:sched-compat}.
+For any nonzero assignment, the target machine must have an installed compatible mold on that day.
+Therefore, scheduling must respect product--mold compatibility.
+Every nonzero assignment satisfies Eq.~\eqref{eq:sched-compat}.
 This ensures that the chosen mold for machine $m$ on day $d$ is capable of producing product $f(o)$.

+Equivalently, we define a derived binary compatibility parameter $\Gamma_{f,m}$, where $\Gamma_{f,m}=1$ if product $f$ can be processed on machine $m$ under at least one feasible mold configuration.
+The machine-level compatibility condition can then be written compactly as

+where $z_{o,m,d}$ is the assigned quantity of order $o$ on machine $m$ on day $d$.
+This compact form is used only for describing plant-level compatibility, while Eq.~\eqref{eq:sched-compat} preserves the explicit product--mold--machine feasibility relation.

 To incorporate mold stability and workload balancing considerations, we capture daily mold changes via the binary variation measure: